linode/docs/docs/security/securing-your-server.md

 #### TCP

-See the **Local Address:Port** column of the `ss` readout.
-The process `sshd` is listening on `*:ssh`, which translates into any incoming IPv4 address to port 22, and over any network interface.
-The next line shows an established SSH connection from IP address 203.0.113.1 via port 22.
-The last line, `:::ssh` denotes the `sshd` process listening for any incoming SSH connections over IPv6 to port 22, and again over any network interface.
+See the **Peer Address:Port** column of the `ss` readout.
+The process `sshd` is listening on `*:*`, which translates into any incoming IPv4 address to any port, and over any network interface.
+The next line shows an established SSH connection from IP address 198.51.100.2 via ephemeral port 54820.
+The last line, `:::*` denotes the `sshd` process listening for any incoming SSH connections over IPv6 to any port, and again over any network interface.

 #### UDP